bkRodrigo/Contacts_API/documentation/deploy/local.md

     1. In order to stop the service and keep the current state of the service, you can do a `docker-compose pause`; you can then get the service back online with a `docker-compose unpause`.
-    1. In order to fully stop the service, you can do a `docker-compose down`; you can get the service back online with a `docker-compose up -d`.
+    1. In order to fully stop the service and remove all associated container data, you can do a `docker-compose down`; you can get the service back online with a `docker-compose up -d`.
+    1. You can look at container logs doing: `docker-compose logs`.